Towards Reliable Local Security Agents: Verifiable Post-Training for Linux Privilege Escalation: Ethical Considerations

 \section{Ethical Considerations}

 This work trains a model to escalate privileges, so the dual-use risk is real.
 We mitigate that risk by restricting scenarios to already documented Linux misconfigurations and known privilege-escalation paths, running all experiments in isolated containers, and evaluating within a bounded benchmark rather than open-ended offensive tasks.
-The paper does not introduce new exploit primitives; its contribution is a post-training recipe for acting more reliably on public ones.
+The experiments do not interact with live third-party systems, collect personal data, or involve human subjects; accordingly, the work was outside the scope of institutional human-subjects review.
+Responsible disclosure to vendors is not applicable because the paper does not introduce new vulnerabilities or exploit primitives; its contribution is a post-training recipe for acting more reliably on public ones.